Deploy Odoo 19 on Ubuntu 24.04 with PostgreSQL, Nginx, and DeployHQ

 • Monitor system resources

-This guide provides a production-ready Odoo installation with security measures, monitoring, and backup configuration.
-Adjust the configuration values based on your server's resources and requirements.
+This guide gives you a production-ready Odoo 19 installation on Ubuntu 24.04 with security hardening, automated backups, and a clean DeployHQ deployment pipeline.
+Adjust the configuration values based on your server's resources, your team's RPO/RTO targets, and any compliance requirements specific to your industry.